partners and projects

 TOTAL ANNUAL BUDGET: $56,500

-The Pintag Amaru collective is a group of Indigenous educators and leaders in the Andes that is focused on restoring their native Andean forests and re-storying their Kichwa Kitu Kara identity.
-They combat the legacy of toxic agriculture and cattle ranching through reforestation and water conservation projects, focusing on the protection of streams and rivers that come from nearby mountains.
-With over eight years of community education experience, they are now training families from around the greater Pintag area on sustainable agriculture, regenerative water systems and bioconstruction.
-Expansion plans will integrate neighboring communities, particularly those with significant paramo ecosystems, crucial for carbon sequestration and water production, impacting thousands of residents.
+The Pintag Amaru collective, a group of Indigenous educators and leaders in the Andes, is restoring native forests and re-storying their Kichwa Kitu Kara identity.
+They combat the legacy of toxic agriculture and cattle ranching through reforestation and water conservation, protecting mountain-fed streams and rivers.
+With eight years of community education experience, they train families in sustainable agriculture, regenerative water systems, and bioconstruction.
+Expansion will integrate neighboring communities, especially those with significant páramo ecosystems vital for carbon sequestration and water production, benefiting thousands of residents.

 03